 Target Rifle Imperial

-The first Imperial Meeting was contested on Wimbledon Common, in south-west London, in 1860.
-Queen Victoria fired the first shot and presented a gold medal and £250 to the best individual marksman.
+The first Imperial Meeting was contested on Wimbledon Common, in south-west London, in 1860 where Queen Victoria fired the first shot and gave a prize of £250 to the best individual marksman.
+Originally the Meeting was only available to Volunteers (regular and reserve military personnel) using the issued service rifle of the day.